 It’s not like these tubes can’t come out or won’t.
 Simply said, they just don’t like to come out.
 So a little help is what you’ll need to do.

 Removing the stems

-Removing the stems are not all that bad.
-The most important part here is to make sure you have a good bite on it before turning the wrench counter clockwise.
+Removing the stems is not all that bad.
+The most important part here is to make sure you have a good bite on it before turning the wrench counterclockwise.